Civil Nuclear Constabulary: Role

 The core role of the CNC is to provide armed policing and security for civil nuclear establishments and materials throughout the United Kingdom and to maintain a state of readiness against any possible attack on a licensed nuclear site.
 The CNC is established in Chapter 3, sections 51–71, of the Energy Act 2004.
 The act sets up the Civil Nuclear Police Authority and the position of chief constable, defines the powers of members of the constabulary, mandates that His Majesty's Inspectorate of Constabulary must inspect the force and amends several other acts.
 It falls under the remit of the Department for Energy Security and Net Zero instead of the Home Office.

 The CNC's Annual Report for 2010–2011 (page 15) states that "...the crime dealt with by officers at civil nuclear sites remains low in volume.
 The management and investigation of crime does not form any part of the Constabulary's mission statement."
 Whilst the CNC is a police force, this acknowledgement would suggest the role of a CNC police officer is to provide armed security, rather than primarily being concerned with law enforcement.
 This role is also evidenced in the number of arrests made by the force annually compared with a territorial police force of a similar number of police officers.
 In 2016, CNC officers made 24 arrests.
 This compares to Dorset Police, a force with a similar number of officers who made 7,460 arrests annually in the latest annual figures.

 During the year 2010–2011, the CNC made 12 arrests, although two of those people were de-arrested at the scene (one when it was realised that the person was not wanted on warrant after all and another where it was decided that police action was not appropriate in relation to an alleged assault).

 From 1 October 2012 to 31 March 2019, the chief constable of the CNC was retired Brigadier Michael Griffiths.

 Deputy Chief Constable Simon Chesterman, formerly of Thames Valley Police, who is also the National Police Chiefs' Council lead for firearms policing, took over as chief constable.

-Unlike the majority of the British police territorial forces, all frontline CNC officers are routinely armed while carrying out duties.
+Unlike the territorial police forces, all frontline CNC officers are routinely armed while carrying out duties.
 CNC officers also operate the armament on board the ships of the Pacific Nuclear Transport Limited, a subsidiary of International Nuclear Services, which specialises in transporting spent nuclear fuel and reprocessed uranium on behalf of its ultimate parent, the Nuclear Decommissioning Authority.
 Such ships have an onboard escort of armed police.

 The CNC is authorised to carry out covert intelligence operations against anti-nuclear protesters.
 In July 2009, Judge Christopher Rose said the CNC's "approach to covert activity is conspicuously professional".
 He found that the system for storing the intelligence gained from informers was "working well" and that "senior officers regard covert surveillance as a long-term requirement".